 In the Pennsylvania HealthChoices Behavioral Health Program Standards and Requirements, Appendix F obliges Carelon and Carelon providers to comply with Federal and State regulations and implement compliance programs and efforts that prevent and detect fraud, waste, and abuse.
-Subsequently, Carelon has implemented a compliance and program integrity plan with policies and procedures, trainings, and reporting responsibilities.
-The complete documentation for Carelon requirements are outlined on the Carelon Fraud and Abuse webpage available at the following address: http://pa.carelon.com/fraud-waste-and-abuse/
+Subsequently, Carelon has implemented a FWA plan with policies and procedures, trainings, and reporting responsibilities, as outlined on the Carelon Fraud and Abuse webpage.
+Minimum documentation standards for payment are outlined on the Services webpage at Minimum Documentation Standards.

 The Special Investigations Unit (“SIU”) investigates suspected incidents of FWA for all types of services.
 Carelon may take corrective action with a Provider or Facility, which may include, but is not limited to:

 - Written warning and/or education: Carelon sends letters to the Provider or Facility advising the Provider or Facility of the issues and the need for improvement.
-Letters may include education or requests for repayment, or may advise of further action.
+Letters may include education, requests for repayment or may advise of further action.

 - Medical record review: Carelon reviews medical records to investigate allegations or validate the appropriateness of Claims submissions.

 - Edits: A certified professional coder or investigator evaluates Claims and places payment or system edits in Carelon’s Claims processing system.
 This type of review prevents automatic Claims payments in specific situations.